AlaDyn172/opskins-expresstrade-tutorial/README.md

 ## 3. Open FileZilla (File Server Browser)

-Download FileZilla: https://filezilla-project.org/ and open it.
+Download FileZilla Client: https://filezilla-project.org/download.php?type=client and open it.

 Connect to the server by: